stevenjfields/image_labeling/README.md

 # image_labeling

 We need more data to train the model, so here's some instructions on how to label it.
-Inside the img folder I'll place the photos, either in groups of 50 or in 4 seperate folders evenly distributed.
+Inside the img folder I'll place the photos in groups of 25 to make it easy to manage.

 ## Setting Up Yolo_mark